 I feel like my 4th of July plans are always really hit or miss—I either have something really fun on the docket or it is very low key.
 For instance, last year, I went to Soul Cycle and then hung out at my apartment solo and watched the fireworks on TV.
 A few weeks before this year’s holiday, my sister Jennifer and I were chatting about how we might be able to celebrate in the COVID-era, and decided we could road trip down to Clemson, South Carolina to spend a low-key weekend with our other sister, Lindsey.
-(She is a rising senior at Clemson and has clinicals all summer, so has been living down at her townhome for the past couple of months.)
+(She is a rising senior at Clemson and has clinicals all summer, so has been living down at her townhome.)
 We compared calendars with Lindsey and made it a date!

 We drove down on a Thursday and came home on a Sunday.
 The last time we visited Clemson, we flew—but that wasn’t really an option this time.
 The drive is about 8.5 hours, so it definitely is a commitment, but I’d say it was more than worth it.
 On Thursday morning, we got up early, put on a country music playlist, split the drive time, and stopped at Chick Fil A for lunch.
 From the DC area, we took 66 to 81, and then took 81 to 77, before picking up 85.
 Because you’re on the highway the whole time, we made pretty good time—and we avoided all the holiday weekend beach traffic on 95.
 We got into town around 4pm, which was perfect timing since that was right around the time Lindsey was getting done with school.
 We celebrated that first night with Mexican food at El Jimador, one of my family’s favorite place in town!